mysociety/twfy-votes-django/README.md

 or `script/populate --shortcut refresh_motions_agreements`

+## Available shortcuts

+Several shortcuts are predefined to run common groups of tasks:

+- `refresh_commons_api` - Update from the Commons API (last 1 day)
+- `refresh_motions_agreements` - Update motions and agreements (last 3 days)
+- `refresh_daily` - Run all models for the last day
+- `refresh_recent` - Run all models for the last 10 days
+- `refresh_policies` - Update just the policies (last 7 days)

+You can see all available shortcuts and their descriptions with `script/populate --show-options`.

 To add new steps, follow the example of one of files in `votes/populate` - adding a Group to the ImportOrder enum if necessary.

-Groups and models are different concepts when multiple models logically can be created at the same time (order doens't matter) - but before or after other steps.
+Groups and models are different concepts when multiple models logically can be created at the same time (order doesn't matter) - but before or after other steps.

 # The automatic update process